 Treatment involves teaching you basic pelvic floor exercises, advice on good bladder habits and, if necessary, advice on bladder re-training.
 We also give you a copy of Women’s Waterworks by physiotherapist, Pauline Chiarelli.

 Research by the University of Queensland has found that a number of the muscles in and around the core require specific exercises after injury in order to return to normal, so basic exercise is often a key part of our treatment plans.
-Some of our patients also choose to do clinical Pilates with us, to further their recovery and prevent future injury.
+Some of our patients also choose to do physiotherapy exercise sessions with us, to further their recovery and prevent future injury.